MapsPeople/docs/src/content/getting-started/android/simple-map-app.md

 If you are not a customer yet, you can use this demo MapsIndoors API key `{{sdk.tutorialAPIKey}}` to follow this guide, or you can [contact MapsPeople](https://resources.mapspeople.com/contact-us) to get your building drawings processed and hosted by us to receive a unique API key.
 For the purpose of this guide, both methods will work.

-## Android
+## Integrating the App

+> NOTE: This app was designed to be displayed in Portrait Mode.
+While it will work in Landscape Mode, some UI elements may look distorted or out-of-place.

 First, download or clone the pre-made project from GitHub: [link](_INSERT ANDROID REPO LINK HERE_).

-> NOTE: This Fragment was designed to be displayed in Portrait Mode.
-While it will work in Landscape Mode, some UI elements may look distorted or out-of-place.

 * Open the project you just downloaded, and copy the classes located in `java/com/mapspeople/sportseventactivity` into your own App
 * Add the Maven repository ([http://maven.mapsindoors.com/](http://maven.mapsindoors.com/)) to your project's `build.gradle` file